Healthdirect Free Australian health advice you can count on.

 • Genital warts are lumps that appear in the genital area, cervix, anus and rectum (back passage), and sometimes around your mouth.

-• They are caused by the human papillomavirus (HPV), which spreads through sexual contact.
+• They are caused by some types of human papillomavirus (HPV) which spreads through sexual contact.

-• There are many types of HPV — the types that cause genital warts don't cause cancer.
+• The type of HPV that causes genital warts doesn't cause cancer.

-• Genital warts can be removed with creams, cryotherapy or laser, but treatment won't get rid of the virus itself, which usually clears up by itself within 2 years.
+• Genital warts can be removed with creams, cryotherapy or laser, but treatment does not get rid of the virus itself, which usually goes away on its own within 2 years.

-• You can reduce your risk of genital warts by using condoms and being vaccinated.
+• You can reduce your risk of genital warts by using condoms and receiving an HPV immunisation.

 What are genital warts?